Why I Stopped Voluntary Teaching

 # Light over Rural Education in China

-As stated in My VT experience, teachers do NOT earn what they deserve, so not many good teachers would come to insular places like TL primary school.
-Thanks to Steve Jobs, most kids in 4th grade and above have a smartphone and use them mostly for games and streaming short entertaining videos.
-Once I was even invited to join their video games!
+As stated in My VT experience, teachers do NOT earn what they deserve, so not many good teachers would come to insular primary schools.
+Thanks to Steve Jobs, most kids in 4th grade and above have a smartphone and use them mostly for video games and Kuaishou/Tik Tok.
+Once I was usually invited to their video games and shared with funny videos, but don't know any effective way to ask them to stop.

 After all these grumbles, I still harbor a hope: the smart kids will achieve their ambitions and live better lives.